Breast cancer overview

 There are several recent studies in which older patients with small, favorable invasive cancers have had a low risk of local relapse when treated with lumpectomy and hormonal therapy without radiation therapy.
 There is still uncertainty about the long-term results with this approach or about which individuals will do best without radiation therapy.
 This issue should be discussed in detail with your doctor.

-For patients with noninvasive cancer (known as "ductal carcinoma in situ") matters are more complicated.
+For patients with noninvasive cancer (known as "ductal carcinoma in situ" or DCIS) matters are more complicated.
 Lumpectomy without radiation works well for many patients.
 However, there is disagreement on who can be treated safely with just a lumpectomy.
 This should be discussed in detail with your doctor.
+Sometimes, a genomic test may be ordered on the DCIS specimen to help patients make a more informed decision on whether or not to undergo radiation therapy.
+These tests look at a series of genes in the tumor itself.
+They may provide some information about a patient's tumor recurrence risk with and without radiation therapy.
+These tests are new for DCIS and not all tumors are eligible for this test.

 How can I make a decision between mastectomy and breast conservation therapy?

 Breast conservation therapy is often used for patients with early-stage invasive breast cancers (called Stage I and Stage II in the classification system).
-It is also used for patients with ductal carcinoma in situ (DCIS, called Stage 0).
+It is also used for patients with DCIS (also called Stage 0).
 Some of the reasons to not have breast conservation therapy include: personal preference; increased risk of complications from radiation therapy in individuals with certain rare medical conditions such as certain autoimmune disorders; surgery that would require removing a large amount of diseased breast tissue that would lead to a poor cosmetic result; and tumors that are more likely than average to have a relapse in the breast with breast conservation therapy.

 Most patients may choose a treatment based on other factors, such as convenience (for example, how far you must travel to receive radiation therapy) or personal preference (wanting to preserve one's breast, wanting a quicker recovery with a lumpectomy, feeling safer if you undergo a mastectomy or being very worried about the possible side effects from radiation therapy).
 Most women prefer to keep their breast if this is possible to do safely, but there is no right answer that is best for everyone.
 This decision is one that is ideally made in partnership between a patient and her physician.
 In some cases a pre-surgical consultation with a radiation oncologist may be helpful in answering questions about breast-conserving therapy.

 Nearly all physicians will recommend patients be treated with mastectomy instead of breast conservation therapy when the risk of recurrence in the breast is more than 20 percent.
-This is the case if the tumor is large or multifocal.
+This is the case if the tumor is large or multifocal (has more than one focus).
 This situation occurs for only a small number of women, however.

 What are the cosmetic results of breast conservation therapy?